 On Feb.
-1, 1960, McCain sat down at a whites-only lunch counter at Woolworth's on Elm Street with Blair Jr. (Jibreel Khazan), McNeil and Richmond.
+1, 1960, McCain sat at a whites-only lunch counter at Woolworth's on Elm Street with Blair Jr. (Jibreel Khazan), McNeil, and Richmond.
 The Greensboro Four's actions started a nationwide movement.
 The next day, Feb.
 2, 1960, 25 students from A&T and other Greensboro schools joined them.
-Over the following 10 days, the movement gained momentum across North Carolina.
-By the end of that month demonstrations took place in at least 250 major cities across the country.
+Over the following ten days, the movement gained momentum across North Carolina.
+By the end of that month, demonstrations took place in at least 250 major cities across the country.
 McCain graduated from A&T in 1964 with a Bachelor of Science in chemistry and biology.
-In the year after he graduated, McCain married Bennett College alumna, Bettye Davis.
+In the year after he graduated, McCain married Bennett College alumna Bettye Davis.

-His wife Bettye died Jan.
+His wife Bettye died on Jan.
 2, 2013.
-Franklin McCain died on January 9, 2014, he was 73 years old.
+Franklin McCain died on January 9, 2014; he was 73 years old.
 McCain's funeral was scheduled for Jan.
 17 at Friendship Baptist Church, located at 3400 Beatties Ford Rd. in Charlotte, N.C.